 Betsy Butler, Executive Director of the California Women's Law Center and former California State Assemblywoman, says, "Unfortunately, the burden often falls on young female athletes to bring lawsuits against their schools and demand change, when in fact it is the responsibility of school leadership to ensure their students have equal access to athletic opportunities.
 It is unfair for administrators and athletic departments to pass this obligation onto their 18 to 22-year-old students."

-An online discussion will be hosted on June 23, 2020 to discuss the findings of this analysis in more depth.
+An online discussion was hosted on June 23, 2020 to discuss the findings of this analysis in more depth featuring the below attorneys and Olympic and professional athletes.
+The recording can be found on Facebook HERE.